seed-hypermedia/mintter/graphql/README.md

-# Mintter Daemon GraphQL API
+# Seed Daemon GraphQL API

-This is the schema of the GraphQL API exposed by the Mintter Daemon.
+This is the schema of the GraphQL API exposed by the Seed Daemon.

 It contains some Go-specific directives, and eventually we might want to split the schema into different files, so it's easier to work with.